pop-os/pop/README.md

 The purpose of this repository is to allow easy management of all Pop!\_OS related source code and assets.
 To view a list of all included repositories, see [REPOS.md](./REPOS.md).

 Binary packages are hosted [in the Pop!_OS APT repositories](https://apt.pop-os.org/).
-Many packages have source on Github, under the [Pop!\_OS organization](https://github.com/pop-os).
+Many packages have source on GitHub under the [Pop!\_OS organization](https://github.com/pop-os).
+Some related components or documentation may be hosted under the [System76 organization](https://github.com/system76).

 ## Developer Resources